We’re here to help. If you have questions about what to do next, email Erin Fagan.

 As you get higher on the waitlist, UIC will reach out to you to see if you have all the information you need to make an informed decision quickly – within a day or two.
 If second round offers are made, they’re typically made between March and April, but an offer could come as late as August.
 You can visit and tour the program at one of our Advising Sessions, or contact Mollie Rose for details about the program.
 And, review the Road to Registration checklist.

 Don’t give up!
 Admission to our program is highly competitive, and applicants now face more rigorous standards than ever before.
 Don’t be afraid to work on your application and reapply.
 Many students who aren’t accepted the first time they apply take additional courses (preferably science courses) to show that they can perform successfully in the physical therapy program.

-You can contact Jenna Sainsbury at email@example.com for advice on how to increase the competitiveness of your application.
+You can contact Mollie Rose at firstname.lastname@example.org for advice on how to increase the competitiveness of your application.